Thousands scramble to evacuate capital of Canada’s Northwest Territories as more than 200 ‘unprecedented’ wildfires blanket region | KRDO

 By Elizabeth Wolfe, CNN

-(CNN) — Thousands of residents are rushing to evacuate the capital of Canada’s Northwest Territories as more than 200 fires burn across the region, leaving many to face dangerous road conditions or stand in line for hours for desperately needed emergency flights.
+(CNN) — Thousands of residents are rushing to evacuate the capital of Canada’s Northwest Territories as more than 200 fires burn, leaving many to face dangerous road conditions or stand in line for hours for desperately needed emergency flights.
+Evacuations were also under way in British Columbia.

-The capital city of Yellowknife – home to about 20,000 – and several other Northwest Territories communities have been ordered to evacuate as crews battle 236 active wildfires in the region.
-Residents in Yellowknife had been urged to evacuate by noon on Friday as a massive fire creeps toward the city and a major highway.
+The Northwest Territories capital Yellowknife – home to about 20,000 – and several other Northwest Territories communities have been ordered to evacuate as crews battle 236 active wildfires, and a massive fire creeps toward the city and a major highway.

 The infernos in the Northwest Territories are among more than 1,000 fires burning across Canada as the country endures its worst fire season on record.
 Smoke from the fires has drifted into the US, bringing harmful pollution and worsening air quality.

+“This fire could be much closer right now if we didn’t have those successful days of suppression and a little bit of help from weather,” Westwick said.

+“A couple good days does not mean we’re out of the woods at all, so to speak,” he added.
+“We’ve still got a long way to go here.”
-A fire could reach the outskirts of Yellowknife this weekend, officials said.

-The Behchoko/Yellowknife Fire saw little rain Thursday, which meant “almost no relief,” according to a Facebook post from a government fire-monitoring account.
+A little rain was possible but strong northwest and west-northwest winds could push the fire to the outskirts of Yellowknife by the weekend, according to a Facebook post from a government fire-monitoring account.

-“Critical, challenging days ahead – with two days of northwest to west-northwest winds on Friday and Saturday, which would push fire towards Yellowknife,” the Thursday night post warned.
-Officials said such winds would push the fires where they “do not want them to go.”

-Canadian Prime Minister Justin Trudeau met with a group of senior government officials and ministers on Thursday to discuss the ongoing fires and their potential to affect infrastructure, including roadways and telecommunications.
+The Canadian government has deployed “significant military assets” to assist with air evacuations and firefighting efforts in the Northwest Territories, Prime Minister Justin Trudeau said at a news conference in Edmonton on Friday night.

+“We’re coordinating the air evacuations, we’re making sure that we’re there to respond to all the needs of community now and will be there in the coming months and years as we look to keep people safe moving forward, even as we rebuild in places where there are terrible losses,” Trudeau said.

 The Canadian Armed Forces are assisting with firefighting and airlifting efforts in the Northwest Territories.
 The Royal Canadian Air Force has deployed several planes and helicopters to support regional emergency crews.